Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 19/Chapter 19 - Our Galaxy.md

   6. **Gamma rays** → interactions of cosmic rays with gas.
 - Observing multiple wavelengths provides a **complete picture of gas recycling and star formation** in the Milky Way and other galaxies.
 ---
+**Where New Stars Form**
+- **Primary sites:** Galactic disk, where most of the gas is located.
+- **Nebulae types:**
+  - **Ionization (emission) nebulae:** Bright gas clouds heated by young stars, emitting discrete spectral lines (hydrogen, oxygen, sulfur, nitrogen, neon).
+  - **Reflection nebulae:** Clouds that scatter light from young stars, appear **blue** because shorter wavelengths scatter more efficiently (Rayleigh scattering).
+- **Example:** Orion Nebula
+  - Located in Orion's sword.
+  - Contains many young, massive stars that dominate the light.
+  - Shows ongoing star formation in dense molecular clouds.
+---
+**Spiral Arms as Star Formation Sites**
+- **Observation in other galaxies:** Face-on spiral galaxies show bright stars and dust concentrated in spiral arms.
+- **Dust:** Often blocks light, highlights the location of star formation.
+- **Stars in spiral arms:** Bright, massive, and short-lived → light up the arms temporarily.
+---
+**Spiral Arms are Density Waves**
+- **Key idea:** Spiral arms are **waves of higher density**, not fixed groups of stars.
+- **Stars move through the arms:** Just like water molecules pass through a wave in the ocean.
+- **Effect on gas:** Gas is compressed in the spiral wave → triggers new star formation.
+- **Massive stars:** Form quickly in these compressed regions and die quickly, often as supernovae, lighting up the spiral arms.
+---
+ **Summary of Dynamics**
+- Disk gas → forms stars in **dense regions**.
+- Spiral arms → moving **density waves** that compress gas, triggering star formation.
+- Young, massive stars → illuminate ionization nebulae, making spiral arms visible.
+- Lifetime of massive stars < time for spiral wave to pass → bright stars trace the wave temporarily.
+**Takeaway:** Spiral arms are “stellar nurseries,” highlighted by young, short-lived stars formed as gas is compressed by moving density waves.
+---